epinio/docs/src/howtos/create_custom_service.md

 As described [in the Service reference page](../references/services.md), Epinio services are nothing but descriptions of Helm charts.
 An operator may add more services by simply creating a Custom Resource in the namespace where Epinio is installed.

-As a starting point, the services that come out of the box with Epinio can be used:
+As a starting point, you can check the services installed by default for Epinio:

 ```
 $ kubectl get services.application.epinio.io -A
 ```

-If Epinio is installed in a namespace called `epinio`, the following command should give you a yaml to work on:
+If Epinio is installed in a namespace called `epinio`, the following command outputs the Service definition in `yaml` format:

 ```
 $ kubectl get services.application.epinio.io -n epinio mysql-dev -o yaml > service.yaml